“When persistence turns to pestering, it’s time to know your rights.”

 - Right to Be Free from Harassment

-The FDCPA prohibits debt collectors from engaging in harassment.
+The FDCPA prohibits debt collectors from engaging in collection harassment.
 This includes threats, abusive language, excessive phone calls, or any behavior intended to intimidate or annoy.
 If a collector engages in these tactics, they are violating your rights.

 - Right to Limit Contact